bamur/spintroui/README.md

 # spintroui

-Kicking off a K8s deployment
+Kicking off a K8s and ec2 deployments.